nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 Overview
 ********

-When connected, the example sends the state of Button 1 on the development board to the connected device, such as a phone or tablet.
+When connected, the sample sends the state of Button 1 on the development board to the connected device, such as a phone or tablet.
 The mobile application on the device can display the received button state and can control the state of LED 3 on the development board.

+Alternatively, you can use this sample to control the color of RGB LED on the nRF52840 Dongle.

 Requirements
 ************

 * One of the Nordic development boards:

+  * nRF52840 Dongle (PCA10059)
   * nRF52840 Development Kit board (PCA10056)
   * nRF52 Development Kit board (PCA10040)
   * nRF51 Development Kit board (PCA10028)